 You will need a flash arrestor to keep your system safe from engine backfires.
 A backfire may ignite the HHO gas being injected into the engine.

 Generally, you don’t need to.
 If you want to, then fill a basin with water.
 Fill a plastic soda bottle with water and position it upside down with the neck under the water in the basin.
 Feed the tube from your bubbler up into the neck of the bottle, and measure the length of time taken to fill the bottle with gas.
 If the bottle is 2 liters and it takes four minutes to fill it with gas, then the gas production rate is 2 liters / 4 minutes = 0.5 lpm.

 How is a booster connected to a vehicle?

-Through a bubbler or flashback preventer and then into the air filter or air plenum.
+Through a flashback preventer and then into the air filter or air plenum.

 What happens if I forget to top the booster up with water?